Big Blue Bus: Bus fleet

 Big Blue Bus currently maintains a fleet of 195 buses of various lengths including 29', 40', and 60' articulated, with 35-footers set to be delivered in 2025.
 In 2018, Big Blue Bus received its last ever internal combustion vehicle.
-19 buses out of its total fleet are currently battery-electric.
+In 2023, 19 buses out of its total fleet were battery-electric, but with the addition of 15 new buses in 2025, that number is now 34.
 All buses feature destination signs.
 Newer buses (units 1801 and later) feature white LED destination signs, while older units feature a variety of other colors.
 In 2024, the fleet was equipped with passenger information displays in place of the older dot-light signs.
 These are part of a fleet-wide communications system replacement with Clever Devices systems.
 The passenger displays currently feature a three-day weather forecast, upcoming stops with time to arrival, and the line's final destination.
 As part of this upgrade, electric buses also gain access to Clever's EV fleet integration software during the agency's transition to a zero-emissions fleet.
 This also enables vehicles to generate more frequent and accurate GPS data for tracking purposes, such as the Transit app.
-Buses 1808-1827 and 2101-2118 came standard with free passenger Wi-Fi; this was added to the rest of the fleet with the installation of the new fleet comms systems.
+Buses 1808 and newer were equipped with free passenger Wi-Fi at delivery; this was added to the rest of the fleet with the installation of the new fleet comms systems.

 Big Blue Bus has evaluated two main options for zero-emissions propulsion of its buses in an effort to decarbonize its fleet by 2030.
 Both hydrogen fuel cell and battery-electric buses have been considered.
 The agency has determined that battery-electric buses can replace their CNG buses at current service levels with a 1:1 replacement ratio.
-Big Blue Bus is installing charging for 100+ buses at its depot using a canopy with overhead reel dispensers, a project set to be complete by the end of 2024.
-2010 and 2011 El Dorado EZR II- BRT 32' CNG models are set to be replaced with 15 35-foot Gillig Low Floor Plus EV models.
-Moreover, Big Blue Bus' 2011 NABI LFW 40' and NABI BRT 60' units have already exceeded their design life.
-The agency has subsequently delayed its fleet electrification deadline to 2031.
+The agency has subsequently delayed its fleet electrification deadline to 2032.